jundalisay/spblist/content/en/material/principles/intro/chapter-01.md

 Newton's ignorance of metaphysics is why he could not find the cause of gravity.

+{{< q a="Hume" c="Treastise of Human Nature" >}}
+The Newtonian philosophy asserts that the real nature of space is unknown.
+{{< /q >}}

+Without the ability to 'feel for the universe', Newton has no choice but to use the "shut up and calculate" way of reasoning.

 {{< q a="Newton" c="Principia Mathematica Book 3, General Scholium" >}}
 But I have not been able to discover the cause of gravity from phenomena.
 I have no hypotheses because hypotheses have no place in experimental philosophy..
 To me, it is enough that gravity exists and that it accounts for all the motions of the the celestial bodies, and of our sea.
 {{< /q >}}

-Without the ability to 'feel for the universe', Newton had no choice but to make predictions for the universe based on the [prophecies of Daniel](/research/newton/daniel/part-1) in the Bible.

   <!-- go But it is most obvious in his attempts to find hidden codes or prophecies in the Bible.  -->